mkhoa1412/book_store/README.md

 ```

 ## API DOCS
-*Spin up your app and check out the awesome, auto-generated docs at /api-docs
+* Check out the awesome, auto-generated docs at {host}/api-docs

 ## Tests and CI
 ```